 Still yet, bag brand, Edie Parker, which is known for its personalized acrylic box bags, released versions of its traditional clutch with the word “Weed” boldly printed them, the word “Herb” appeared on others.
 That bag came after Edie Parker created an exclusive collection for exclusive e-commerce site Moda Operandi in 2013, including a custom bag with the Roman numerals for “420," a code that refers to the consumption of weed.

-This season, Creatures of the Wind showed a boldly-embroidered marijuana leaf jacket, in a continuation of the theme from its Pre-Fall collection, which included weed embroideries on more accessible items, such as t-shirts, almost certainly a move to attract a younger consumer to this otherwise more sophisticated brand (our sources tell us Creatures is trying to branch out from its core base of mostly 45-year olds to younger shoppers).
+This past season, Creatures of the Wind showed a boldly-embroidered marijuana leaf jacket, in a continuation of the theme from its Pre-Fall collection, which included weed embroideries on more accessible items, such as t-shirts, almost certainly a move to attract a younger consumer to this otherwise more sophisticated brand (our sources tell us Creatures is trying to branch out from its core base of mostly 45-year olds to younger shoppers).
 Unsurprisingly, Creatures' weed jacket was the subject of much social media attention, as was the cropped tank with a weed leaf in Christian Cowan's S/S 2018 lineup.

 While it is safe to say that at least some designers have been quick to jump on this budding trend, retailers are nothing if not a mixed bag.
 Big names, such as Saks Fifth Avenue, Nordstrom, Farfetch, and Barneys New York, opted to stock Wang’s weed-adorned garments and accessories, but they did not want to talk about it.
 Per WWD, when asked to comment about their weed-adorned offerings, representatives for these retailers declined the comment.